jasonuc/greentext/README.md

-# Green-Text Meme Generator CLI
+# greentext CLI

-The Green-Text Meme Generator CLI is a command-line tool built with Go that allows users to create classic green-text memes with ease.
-It uses simple inputs and generates meme-styled output, making it perfect for meme enthusiasts.
+The Green-Text Meme Generator CLI is a command-line tool built with Go that lets you create classic green-text memes with ease.

 ## Features

-- **Customizable Inputs**: Easily specify your own green-text meme content.
+- **Customizable Inputs**: Write your own green-text stories with ease.
-- **Random Meme Generator**: Generate random green-text memes for fun.
+- **Thumbnail Support**: Add an image to your meme, or use the built-in placeholder if you're feeling minimalist.
-- **Fast and Lightweight**: Powered by Go for high performance and low memory usage.
+- **Fast and Lightweight**: Powered by Go, because performance matters even when making memes.
-- **Output Options**: Save generated memes as text files or display them directly in the terminal.
-- **Portable**: Works seamlessly across macOS, Linux, and Windows.
+- **Formatted Output**: Saves memes as beautifully formatted PNGs, ready for sharing.

 ## Installation